Afterlife: Mediumship

-Near death research
+Near-death research

-Research also includes the study of the near death experience.
-Scientists who have worked in this area include Elisabeth Kübler-Ross, Raymond Moody, Sam Parnia, Michael Sabom, Bruce Greyson, Peter Fenwick, Jeffrey Long, Susan Blackmore, Charles Tart, William James, Ian Stevenson, Michael Persinger, Pim van Lommel, Penny Sartori, Walter van Laack among others.
+Research also includes the study of the near-death experience.
+Scientists who have worked in this area include Elisabeth Kübler-Ross, Raymond Moody, Sam Parnia, Michael Sabom, Bruce Greyson, Peter Fenwick, Jeffrey Long, Susan Blackmore, Charles Tart, William James, Ian Stevenson, Michael Persinger, Pim van Lommel, Penny Sartori, and Walter van Laack among others.

 Past life regression

 Past life regression is a method that uses hypnosis to recover what practitioners believe are memories of past lives or incarnations.
-The technique used during past-life regression involves the subject answering a series of questions while hypnotized to reveal identity and events of alleged past lives, a method similar to that used in recovered memory therapy and one that, similarly, often misrepresents memory as a faithful recording of previous events rather than a constructed set of recollections.
+The technique used during past life regression involves the subject answering a series of questions while hypnotized to reveal identity and events of alleged past lives, a method similar to that used in recovered memory therapy and one that, similarly, often misrepresents memory as a faithful recording of previous events rather than a constructed set of recollections.

 However, medical experts and practitioners do not agree that the past life memories gained from past life regressions are truly from past lives; experts generally regard claims of recovered memories of past lives as fantasies or delusions or a type of confabulation, because the use of hypnosis and suggestive questions can tend to leave the subject particularly likely to hold distorted or false memories.

 Philosophy

 Modern philosophy

-There is a view based on the philosophical question of personal identity, termed open individualism by Daniel Kolak, that concludes that individual conscious experience is illusory, and because consciousness continues after death in all conscious beings, you do not die.
+There is a view based on the philosophical question of personal identity, termed "open individualism" by Daniel Kolak, that concludes that individual conscious experience is illusory, and because consciousness continues after death in all conscious beings, you do not die.
 This position has allegedly been supported by physicists such as Erwin Schrödinger and Freeman Dyson.

 Certain problems arise with the idea of a particular person continuing after death.
 Peter van Inwagen, in his argument regarding resurrection, notes that the materialist must have some sort of physical continuity.
 John Hick also raises questions regarding personal identity in his book, Death and Eternal Life, using an example of a person ceasing to exist in one place while an exact replica appears in another.
 If the replica had all the same experiences, traits, and physical appearances of the first person, we would all attribute the same identity to the second, according to Hick.

 Some philosophers have used Occam's razor to argue against the existence of an afterlife.

 Process philosophy

-In the panentheistic model of process philosophy and theology the writers Alfred North Whitehead and Charles Hartshorne rejected the idea that the universe was made of substance, instead saying reality is composed of living experiences (occasions of experience).
-According to Hartshorne people do not experience subjective (or personal) immortality in the afterlife, but they do have objective immortality because their experiences live on forever in God, who contains all that was.
-However other process philosophers such as David Ray Griffin have written that people may have subjective experience after death.
+In the panentheistic model of process philosophy and theology, the writers Alfred North Whitehead and Charles Hartshorne rejected the idea that the universe was made of substance, instead saying that reality is composed of living experiences (occasions of experience).
+According to Hartshorne, people do not experience subjective (or personal) immortality in the afterlife, but they do have objective immortality because their experiences live on forever in God, who contains all that was.
+However, other process philosophers, such as David Ray Griffin, have written that people may have subjective experience after death.